Link87/upgrade/README.md

 ## Frontend

 You can find the frontend files in the `frontend` folder.
 The frontend is based on Angular 8.

+To deploy production builds you will need a separate web server like [nginx](https://www.nginx.com/).

 ### Setup

-Run `npm install -g @angular/cli` to install angular.
+Run `yarn global add @angular/cli` to install angular.
 Then use `yarn install` to fetch all packages and you are good to go.
 Look at [this](frontend/README.md) file for further instructions.

 ## Backend